Hri-r/DQN_Network/README.md

 # DQN_Network
-A simple example of deep reinforcement learning
+A simple example of deep reinforcement learning.
+Please run env.py to start training the model.